 - F. Informal Resolution Based upon the information presented by the parties, the Managing Coordinator will review the possibility of an Informal Resolution.
-An Informal Resolution will only be presented if: - The Complainant requests an informal mechanism; - The Complainant, Respondent, and Title IX Coordinator, on behalf of the College, agree to an Informal Resolution in writing; - The alleged misconduct does not involve Sexual Assault; - The complaint does not involve allegations that an employee sexually harassed a student.
+An Informal Resolution will only be presented if: - The Complainant requests an informal mechanism; - The Complainant, Respondent, and Sexual Misconduct Coordinator, on behalf of the College, agree to an Informal Resolution in writing;

+- The alleged misconduct does not involve Sexual Assault or Sexual Coercion; - The complaint does not involve allegations that an employee sexually harassed a student.

-Should an Informal Resolution be agreeable to both parties, the Title IX Coordinator will facilitate the process, and communicate with the parties.
+Should an Informal Resolution be agreeable to both parties, the Sexual Misconduct Coordinator will facilitate the process, and communicate with the parties.
 Informal Resolutions of a Formal Complaint will be concluded within 60 days of notice to the College that both parties wish to proceed with the Informal Resolution process.
 Such notice that the parties wish to proceed with an Informal Resolution process will "pause" the counting of the timeframe to conclude the Procedures of this Policy, should the Informal Resolution process fail and the parties continue with the Investigation.
-Either party may end the Informal Resolution process at any time and request an investigation, and the Title IX Coordinator retains discretion to terminate the Informal Resolution process.
+Either party may end the Informal Resolution process at any time and request an investigation.

 Any final resolution pursuant to the Informal Resolution process will be documented and kept for seven years as required by law.
 However, no recording of the Informal Resolution process will be made and all statements made during the Informal Resolution process and may not be used for or against either party (and the Hearing Officer and Appellate Officer may not consider any such statement made during Informal Resolution) should the complaint move forward to an investigation.
-Failure to comply with an Informal Resolution agreement may result in disciplinary action or referral for Formal Resolution.
+Failure to comply with an Informal Resolution agreement may result in disciplinary action.